openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/03-implement-jaxrs-client.md

 ## Testing the Application

-Because we've got our application running in Quarkus development mode, all our changes will be hot reloaded.
-So, we can simply hit our endpoint with the following request:
+We can now test our Kogito application by sending the following request:

-`curl -X POST "http://localhost:8080/coffeeprocess" -H "accept: application/json" -H "Content-Type: application/json" -d "{}"`{{execute T3}}
+`curl -X POST "http://localhost:8080/coffeeshop" -H "accept: application/json" -H "Content-Type: application/json" -d "{}"`{{execute T3}}

 You should see the following output: